 American journalist Brin- Jonathan Butler once said that “while guidebooks might tell you that time collapsed here, another theory says that in Latin America, all of history coexists at once.”
 Perhaps this is why the perception of time may be different in this part of the world: delays and bureaucracy are a daily battle, which can be extremely frustrating for the European way of doing business.

 Patience and learning to handle frustration are key for doing business in the region.
-So, take deep breaths if your meeting was scheduled to start at 9.00 but stakeholders arrive 40 minutes later, give you a cheerful hug and a kiss on the cheek (pre-pandemic, of course).
+So, take deep breaths if your meeting was scheduled to start at 9.00 but stakeholders arrive 40 minutes later, give you a cheerful hug and a kiss on the cheek.
 Relax, this is also part of the culture.

 Seniority and ranks are highly respected across countries.
 However, the professional settings also have a lot of personal, in other words, Latin Americans can be big fans of mixing the boundaries: don’t be surprised if you receive a sudden invitation to someone’s birthday party or if you are asked to join a football game.
 Developing relationships is the backbone of doing effective business in Latin America, so do engage in social activities when invited.

 Main language challenges

 With over 500 million users around the world and 400 million speakers in Latin America alone, Spanish is the most spoken language of the region followed by Portuguese with just over 200 million speakers.
 Featured as the UK’s top priority language post-Brexit, Spanish is the official language in 19 countries in the Americas.